GX-2: Design

 The bus seated ten on the lower deck and 33 on the top deck.
 One of its most striking design improvements was that the passengers in the rear compartment "are seated in a raised dome with a wide windshield curved around the entire forward section to give an unobstructed view of the road ahead."
 The six upper-level skylights provided illumination from the windshield to the rear, which had windows in the roof at the sides in a U-shaped configuration around the top back of the bus.
-A leather seated lounge provided a table for playing cards.
-The new bus had many innovative features for the time, including a bathroom and a PA system used by the driver to make announcements and to play tape-recorded music.
-It even increased both heating and cooling temperatures automatically by four degrees when the headlights were turned on.
+A lounge with leather seats provided a table for playing cards.
+The new bus had many innovative features for the time, including a toilet and a PA system used by the driver to make announcements and to play tape-recorded music.
+It increased both heating and cooling temperatures automatically by four degrees when the headlights were turned on.